SEEKCommons/seekcommons-org-website/network-members.md

 **Daniela Soleri** serves as a lecturer and researcher at UC Santa Barbara.
 Her research focuses on understanding local knowledge, practices, and outcomes in the management and use of crop plant diversity, particularly concerning climate change and environmental and social changes.
 She emphasizes the importance of equitable partnerships between scientists and practitioners, rooted in respect and mutual understanding, to enhance agricultural systems and address global challenges.
 Daniela has worked with diverse communities and published books on food gardening and gardens in changing climates and societies.
 She is researching seed libraries and community seed management to support grassroots seed sharing through participatory or community science initiatives.

+### Vincenzo Tozzi

+**Vincenzo Tozzi** comes from Sicily, where he still has his "first" family and collaborates with the BOCS cultural space.
+He is from Campania, the land of witches, where he dreams of an organic farm T3RRA.
+He became Brazilian 20 years ago, dreaming and fighting with the Mocambos Network.
+He is a network artisan at the Casa de Cultura Tainã and a breeder at Mercado Sul, where he matured as an _angoleiro_(a practitioner of Capoeira, in the Angola variant style) and as a marketer at the Eco Feira while supporting Rádio Mercado Sul and the Núcleo DPadua.
+He is a computer scientist at the Università degli Studi di Firenze, where he participated in the social and student movement Studenti di Sinistra, the Comitato Kurdistan, and the PoliOpposti newspaper.
+In 2005, when he arrived in Brazil, he worked in the Federal Government for a while, first at GESAC and then at the Presidency of the Republic.
+However, he preferred to return to living in the movement, and since 2007, he has coordinated the Digital Research and Development Group of the Mocambos Network.
+He is one of the creators of the Free Software Baobáxia.
+He works with people in Popular Culture and Agroecology and currently lives in Guapimirim with his partner and two wonderful daughters.